UVADS/workflow-basics/docs/quickstart/targets.md

 - **Dependency graph**: Targets automatically builds a dependency graph to determine execution order
 - **Storage**: Targets stores results in a `_targets/` directory for caching and reproducibility

-Targets automatically:
+Targets automatically
-- Tracks dependencies between targets
+- Tracks dependencies between targets,
-- Skips targets that are up-to-date
+- Skips targets that are up-to-date,
-- Runs targets in the correct order
+- Runs targets in the correct order,
-- Caches results for reproducibility
+- Caches results for reproducibility.

 ### A simple Workflow